tardisgo/tardisgo/STDPKGSTATUS.md

 Standard Package Status
 -----------------------

-Currently the standard packages that [pass their tests](https://github.com/tardisgo/tardisgo/blob/master/goroot/haxe/go1.4/src/haxetests.log) are shown below.
-If a standard package is not mentioned in the table below, please assume it does not work.
+The standard packages that [pass their tests](https://github.com/tardisgo/tardisgo/blob/master/goroot/haxe/go1.4/src/haxetests.log) are shown below, those without any comment have not yet passed their tests.

 The "testing" package is emulated in an ugly and part-working way.
 Packages "reflect", "os" & "syscall" are part-implemented, using an implementation of the nacl runtime.